knpuniversity/gulp/knpu/javascript.md

 ## Multiple JavaScript Files

-Down the road, we'll may want some extra, page-specific JavaScript files.
+Oh yea, back to dinosaurs.
+Eventually, we may want some page-specific JavaScript files.
-We made that possibe with our styles, and we an do the same thing with scripts.

-Add a new `app.addScript` function with `paths` and `filename` arguments.
+So, add a new `app.addScript` function with `paths` and `filename` arguments.
-Now, copy all of the `scripts` task, paste it, and update `src()` with `paths` and `site.js` with `filename`:
+Copy all of the `scripts` task, paste it, and update `src()` with `paths` and `site.js` with `filename`:

 [[[ code('8c1bfa72f3') ]]]